Hathor, the Egyptian Goddess of Love and Beauty

 However, when Alexander the Great conquered Egypt, the Egyptian goddess of love and beauty Hathor rose to popularity again.

 The Greeks respected the religion of the Egyptians and they have developed a particular liking for the goddess Hathor.
-They associated the goddess with Aphrodite, the Greek goddess of love and beauty.

 When the Romans dominated Egypt, Hathorโ€™s popularity rose yet again because she was associated with Venus, the Roman counterpart of Aphrodite.
 These associations caused the Egyptian goddess of love and beauty to emerge from the shadows of Isis to take her rightful throne in the hearts of men.